usnistgov/accessTime/README.md

 # Measurement Data Structure

-For more information about how measurement data gets stored see <DataStructure.md>
+For more information about how measurement data gets stored see the [Data Structure Readme](DataStructure.md).

 # License